 What are the common mistakes in engineering drawings?

-The common mistakes in engineering drawings include Inconsistency in dimension data, over-dimensioning, Critical specification, incorrect tolerances, and more. all these mistakes will make manufacturer can not produce parts well.
+Common mistakes in engineering drawings include inconsistency in dimension data, over-dimensioning, missing critical specifications, incorrect tolerances, and more.
+These mistakes can make it difficult for manufacturers to produce parts correctly.